JeremasPosta/console/README.md

 The project cannot use external API, Gems or libraries.

 ## Requirements
 This was written on `Ruby 3.0.2`.
-Tested on Windows.

 Works fine with `2.4.10`, `2.7.*`.

+Tested on Ubuntu and Windows.

 ## Initialization
 We can start our Console typing: